 Normandy is a region of Northern France with a long and storied history.
-The region is most famous for being the site of the Allied invasion of Normandy which took place in June 1944.
+The region is most famous for being the site of the Allied invasion of Normandy in June 1944.

-Consequently, the region is an incredibly popular site for tourists who want to learn more about the war or visit the many war graves to pay respects.
+Consequently, the region is a top-rated site for tourists who want to learn more about the war or visit the many war graves to pay respects.

 As well as the many battlefields, beaches, and bunkers to visit, Normandy is a beautiful neck of the woods and has something for everyone.
 Read on as we delve into the best things to do in Normandy.

-Here are some of the top attractions, tours, and landmarks to visit in Normandy.
+Here are some of Normandy’s top attractions, tours, and landmarks.

 The Normandy Beaches